buzz-lang/Buzz/doc/concepts/basics.md

 ## Development, Compilation, and Deployment of Buzz Scripts

 ### Dynamic extension language
 Buzz is a [dynamic language](https://en.wikipedia.org/wiki/Dynamic_programming_language) that allows one to express complex swarm behaviors with concise scripts.
-Buzz is designed as an //extension language//.
+Buzz is designed as an *extension language*.
 The task of an extension language is to allow the programmer to work at a higher level of abstraction with respect to that of the underlying system.
 Thanks to its [C interface](../integration.org), Buzz can be used with any kind of robot software that can interoperate with C or C++.
 This makes it very simple to install Buzz on practically any existing robot, and also integrate it with frameworks such as [Robot Operating System](http://www.ros.org/).

 ![](../diagrams/deployment.png)